Each One Enough

 She Knows What Matters

-What the dogs know — Stories from a shelter volunteer and animal communicator
+What the Dogs Know — Stories from a shelter volunteer and animal communicator

 She jumped up to greet me the moment I came in.
 Both paws on my chest, tail going, face close to mine.
 Not aggressive — just certain.
 You're here.
 Good.
 Let's go.
-That's Belle.
+That's Bella.
 A big lumbering white lab pit bull mix, strong as an ox, with a warmth that hits you before she does.

 Read More